Lubenem/Dating_Quest_v4/Documents/AI_Docs/Learning_Expo/Actions_State_Tutorial.md

   latitude: number;              // North/South position
   longitude: number;             // East/West position
-  accuracy?: number;             // How accurate the GPS reading is
+  accuracy?: number;             // How accurate the GPS reading is }
-  timestamp: string;             // When the location was recorded }
 ```